Great places to stay in Siem Reap

 T: (063) 963 329

 If you’re into more homely fare, then Rosy’s Guesthouse could be the place for you.
 The love child of a young English couple who met and fell head over heels in Siem Reap, Rosy’s is a sort of home away from home for many.

 Rosy and homely.

-Rooms at Rosy's range from $8 for the dorms and $15 to $35 for the rooms.
+Rooms at Rosy’s range are simple but comfortable, ranging from $9 for the budget rooms with shared bathroom and $15 to $35 for the rooms.

 Rosy Guest House